 We believe that the COVID-19 pandemic drove a shift in commerce from offline to online, including an increase in online shopping, which we believe contributed to the rapid growth we experienced in our commerce revenue for fiscal 2020.
-However, the growth of our commerce revenue has decelerated during 2021 as shelter-in-place orders were lifted, consumers returned to shopping in stores, and retailers struggled with supply chain disruptions and labor shortages.
+However, the growth of our commerce revenue has decelerated during 2021 and continued to decelerate in 2022 as shelter-in-place orders were lifted, consumers returned to shopping in stores, and retailers struggled with supply chain disruptions and labor.
+While the impact of COVID-19 significantly impacted our business and results of operations, the extent of the impact has generally decreased.
+However, we continue to monitor the status and respond to the effects of the COVID-19 pandemic and its impact on our business.
+Future developments regarding COVID-19 continue to be uncertain and difficult to predict.
+There can be no assurances that future impacts related to COVID-19, including new variants or other global pandemics, will not adversely impact our business, results of operations, financial condition and cash flows in future periods.